 For men, essential fatty acids can also make a big difference…

-- Fatty acids improve the circulation to the genitals, which help support the prostate and the other element needed for reproduction.
+- Fatty acids improve the circulation to the genitals, which help support the prostate and the other elements needed for reproduction.

 - It helps lower blood pressure, which helps with erectile dysfunction.